happy-heron/happy-heron.github.io/content/_index.md

 +++
 [banner]
   [[banner.button]]
-      url = "/contact"
+      url = "/about"
-      text = "Get in touch"
+      text = "Learn more"
       type = "primary"

   [[banner.button]]
       url = "#feature-icons"
-      text = "Find out more"
+      text = "Our objectives"

 #Details for the box below the banner
 [services]